JacobGaia/Integration/README.md

+To integrate the tools you mentioned, the goal is to create an automated workflow for security testing, vulnerability management, and report generation.
+Each tool has a clear role in the system, but they need to be tightly integrated through APIs, scripting, and automated processes.
+The following are the recommended steps for an integration solution:

+1. OpenVAS integration
+Purpose: OpenVAS is used for comprehensive vulnerability scanning.
+Integration method:
+Use OpenVAS API for automated vulnerability scanning.
+You can write scripts to call OpenVAS's API to trigger scans, retrieve results, and save them.
+Export the scan results to CSV or XML format, and then pass these results to VulnWhisperer through scripted tools.
+Steps:

+Use API to create and start scan tasks.
+Query the scan status regularly until the scan is completed.
+Automatically pass the scan results to VulnWhisperer for processing.---

 OpenVAS Scan Automation Script
 This Python script (openvas_scan.py) provides a simple way to interact with the OpenVAS API for creating, starting, and retrieving the results of a vulnerability scan.
 The script is designed to automate the process of scanning targets for vulnerabilities using OpenVAS.